geopython/pycsw/docs/api.rst

 ===

 Python applications can integrate pycsw into their custom workflows.
-This allows for seamless integate within frameworks like Flask and Django
+This allows for seamless integate within frameworks such as Flask and Django.

 Below are examples of where using the API (as opposed to the default WSGI/CGI services could be used: